Choosing books to review banner

 The element of a pitch that will essentially help me to determine whether or not I’m going to review the book are the sample pages.
 The author’s writing style is ultimately what will hold a reader’s attention.
 It can elevate a dry plot or make an overly complicated plot more manageable.

 In the past, I would assume that the synopsis alone would be enough to help me determine how the book would play out for me.
-And that led to more books that I had to DNF.
+As a result, I found myself unable to finish a lot of books and regretfully emailed the author to tell them I was sorry for getting their hopes up.

 Those sample pages are like the first impression when meeting someone.
 They will help to gauge whether or not you’re going to like the book.
 If I don’t get sample pages with the pitch and the Amazon link doesn’t include them, I’ll reach out to the author myself for them before I officially agree to review.